Resources

 The Evolution of a Dish:

-Essential Food Costing Tips: How to Calculate Food Cost Percentage
+What is Food Cost?
+How to Calculate Food Cost Percentage Accurately

-So what’s a chef or operator to do?
-Learn how to calculate the food cost percentage for your restaurant, why food cost control is important, plus 5 tips for calculating food costs accurately.
+So, what’s a chef or operator to do?
+Learn how to calculate the food cost percentage for your restaurant and discover why food cost control is so crucial.
+Plus, get 5 tips for calculating food costs accurately to keep your business profitable.

 TL;DR - Why is it so hard to figure out food costs at a restaurant?